-- End-stage liver disease

-- End-stage renal disease (ESRD)

 - Severe hematologic disorders

 - HIV/AIDS

 - Chronic lung disorders

 - Chronic and disabling mental health conditions

 - Neurologic disorders

 - Stroke

 - Arthritis

 - Hepatitis

 - Hyperlipidemia

 - Autism Spectrum Disorder

 - Osteoporosis

+These benefits are a part of a special supplemental program for the chronically ill.
+Not all members qualify.
 Please go to the "Special Supplemental Benefits for the Chronically Ill" row in the below Medical Benefits Chart for further details about these benefits and how you qualify to receive them.